-Cream of broccoli soup is the perfect comfort food on cold winter days.
-Ready in less than thirty minutes and made almost entirely in one pot, this classic soup recipe is easy enough for a quick weeknight dinner and delicious enough for your next family meal.
+Cream of Broccoli Soup is the perfect comfort food on cold winter days.
+Ready in less than thirty minutes (including the prep time) and made almost entirely in one pot, this classic soup recipe is easy enough for a quick weeknight dinner and delicious enough for your next family meal.

 Table of Contents